Search icon

 What are the next steps?

-Waverley College will commence any required formal planning process in the first quarter of 2023.
+Waverley College will commence work in the coming months.

 What will be the impact on local traffic and parking?

-Our proposal is not anticipated to result in an increase to local traffic volumes or to impact current on-street parking arrangements.
-However, we acknowledge that the additional emergency / pedestrian access point on Brown Street may potentially change driver behaviour.
+As the proposal has been scaled back from the previous design it is not anticipated to result in an increase to local traffic volumes or to impact current on-street parking arrangements.

 What is being done to preserve and maintain the area’s character and heritage?

-Waverley College recognises the cultural and environmental importance of the site and we are working with our design team to ensure our proposal respects and enhances the local character and cultural and environmental histories of the Wingara space:
+Waverley College recognises the cultural and environmental importance of the site and the design team has engaged consultants to ensure our proposal respects and enhances the local character and cultural and environmental histories of the Wingara space:

 • Extensive local native tree and shrub planting is central to the design as well as the use of sandstone (the natural geology) all of which respond to and enhance the natural landscape character.